ccntrq/zeitreise/README.md

 ./zeitreise master
 ```

-This will take at least N seconds where N is the number of commits you are
+This will order the AuthorDate timestamps of all commits you are rebasing
-rebasing.
+chronologically and apply them to the commits in this order.

 # Status

 ## Version

-0.0.1
+0.0.2

-## Planned Features:
+## Requirements

-- rewrite only commits where it is required
-- try to obtain as much of the history as possible
+perl v5.20

+From the `cpan`:

+- DateTime
+- DateTime::Format::DateParse